tylerkummer/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+        Relational Databases keep track of all of our information and SQL is a language that is able to naviate through those databases.

 - [ ] Why do tables need a `primary key`?

+        Primary keys are used to identify each row.

 - [ ] What is the name given to a table column that references the primary key on another table.

+        Foreign Key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+        We need another table that combines foreign keys from the previous two tables, both referencing each tables primary key.

 ## Minimum Viable Product